Entangled sensor-networks for dark-matter searches: Entangled sensor-networks for dark matter search

-Thus, in the ideal case, we achieve a performance enhancement of $M^2$ by operating the network coherently and making use of the classical correlations of the axion field.
-Moreover, we obtain a simultaneous boost to the scan-rate (relative to the quantum limited case) via multi-partite entanglement shared between the sensors (generated from a single squeezed vacuum).
-We also extend these results to a susceptibility-mismatched network of non-identical sensor-cavities and discuss subtleties that arise therein.
+Thus, in the ideal case, we achieve a performance enhancement of $M^2$ by operating the network coherently and making use of the classical correlations of the axion field (i.e., via joint post-processing).
+Moreover, we obtain a simultaneous boost to the scan-rate (relative to the quantum limited case) via multi-partite entanglement shared between the cavities (generated from a single squeezed vacuum).
+We also extend these results to a susceptibility-mismatched array of non-identical cavities and discuss subtleties that arise therein.
 Main derivations and discussions leading to these results are just below.

 For simplicity, we shall assume each cavity operates at roughly the same temperature $T$, such that $N_{T_i}\approx N_T$, and for brevity, we introduce the temporary notation: $\eta_k\equiv\abs{\bm\chi_{m_km_k}}^2$ and $\alpha_k$ is defined as the complex amplitude of the output signal such that $\abs{\alpha_k}\equiv\abs{\bm\chi_{m_ks_k}}\abs{{\bm \mu}_{s_k}}$ and $\arg(\alpha_k)\equiv\phi_{s_k}+\theta_{m_ks_k}$.
 We assume the phases $\theta_{m_km_k}$ can be practically resolved by utilizing the two-mode squeezing setup discussed in Appendix~\ref{app:resonance_frequency_why}; we thus ignore the phases $\theta_{m_km_k}$ from hereon.
 Furthermore, we shall assume that the radius of the network volume is much smaller than the wavelength of the axion field, implying that the axion field at all sensors are homogeneous, i.e., the amplitude $\abs{{\bm \mu}_{s_k}}=\mu_{s}$ and phase $\phi_{s_k}=\phi_{s}$, $\forall\,k$.
 We therefore ignore spatial variations of the axion field across the network.\footnote{In cases there the relative phase between difference cavities $\vec k_0\cdot \vec x$ cannot be ignored, new protocols shall be investigated for efficient scan.}